When trucking companies start saying that evidence has been “lost,” you know something fishy is going on.

 Tractor-Trailer Accident Settlement

 We started this trucking trial in the District Court for the Northern District of Georgia, Newnan Division—that is, in the federal courthouse in Newnan that shares a building with the post office.
 We selected a jury and gave opening statements, and then the Court decided to take a lunch break.
-Over the break, the lawyers representing the tractor-trailer company approached us.
+Over the break, the semi-truck accident attorneys representing the tractor-trailer company approached us.
 They had an offer.

 We consulted with our client.
 The case settled for $750,000.